Grouped Frequency Distribution

 Tally and Total

 Now tally the results to find the frequencies.
-And do a total as well.
+And do a total.

 Example: Leaves (continued)